Kids at Treworgey

 - Siblyback Lake - Just up the road and perfect for outdoor adventures, with wakeboarding, kayaking, windsurfing and more.
 Mums and dads not wishing to join in can enjoy a peaceful stroll around the lake.

-- The Eden Project The world famous Eden Project is more than just a garden.
-Children of all ages will enjoy the outside gardens with fun activities along the way, as well as the biodomes.
+- The Eden Project - The world famous Eden Project is more than just a garden.
+Children of all ages will enjoy the outside gardens with fun activities along the way, as well as the Biomes.
 During school holidays Eden always puts something a little special on.
-Past School holiday fun has included mixing potions at Halloween, building dens and learning survival tips and last summer they had a dinosaur experience with a life size moving baby T-Rex .
+Past School holiday fun has included mixing potions at Halloween, building dens and learning survival tips.

 - Porfell - Since 1989, Porfell have created homes designed to suit each species individual needs.
 The result is a living attraction quite unlike a zoo.
 You can really get up close and personal with a wide selection of animals.
 Porfell is great for all ages and pushchair friendly.

-- Lanhydrock As our blog readers will know we love Lanhydrock.
-Its beautiful gardens are fantastic for children to run around in and the ideal spot for a picnic.
+- Lanhydrock - Its beautiful gardens are fantastic for children to run around in and the ideal spot for a picnic.
 The house is also fantastic, step back in time and see house as the Agar-Robartes family and their staff would have known it.
-The house is not pushchair friendly and some of the servant s quarters are not easy to climb with little ones as narrow so better for slightly older kids.
-This said, you don t miss too much leaving these bits out and children will love seeing how a family would of lived in the Victorian era.
+The house is not pushchair friendly and some of the servants quarters are not easy to climb with little ones as narrow so better for slightly older kids.
+This said, you don't miss too much leaving these bits out and children will love seeing how a family would of lived in the Victorian era.
 Trails and quizzes are available too.

-- Camel Trail This is a fantastic day out for all the family.
+- Camel Trail - This is a fantastic day out for all the family.
 You can hire bikes for all ages as well as bike seats and trailers for the little ones.
-Running from Bodmin to Padstow running 18 miles, if that s too much for you, start from Wadebridge in between.
+Running 18 miles from Bodmin to Padstow, if that is too much for you, start from Wadebridge in between.
 From there you can choose either the idyllic countryside views of the Bodmin leg or follow the estuary down to Padstow.
 The trail is ideal for walkers too and is both wheelchair and pushchair friendly.